 Some arrested drivers don't realize they are over legal blood alcohol concentration (BAC) limits.
 But it is a fact that it takes one hour for the body to metabolize one drink.
 Consequently, even one drink can alter your state, an hour later.

-To top it off, many states seek to make the penalties for driving under the influence harsher.
+To top it off, many states seek to make the penalties for driving under the influence far harsher.
 So be smart about it.
-Don't get arrested.
-Do your part to reduce the number of drivers behind the wheel who are over e legal BAC limit.
+Don't get arrested for a DUI.
+Do your part to reduce the number of drivers behind the wheel who are over the legal BAC limit.

 There are many cases where insurance companies try to reduce or reject proper compensation.
 Injury recovery is a lengthy and arduous process.
 Also, not all moments of pain and suffering are apparent to these companies.

-An accident attorney can properly document and log any incidents.
+An accident attorney can adequately document and log any incidents.
 So this profession will gather all records needed for dealing with the insurance company.

-At Ehline Law Firm, for example, we can help victims get worker’s comp.
+At Ehline Law Firm, for example, we can help victims get worker's comp.
 We all know that many businesses try to deny payments for lost wages and medical expenses.
-There are some limitations on rights of reimbursement.
+There are some limitations to the rights of reimbursement.
 But this is where having a skilled fighter helps.

 When suffering clients know they have a pro by their side, they sleep better at night.
 But this is just one of the reasons it is so vital to hire a great lawyer.

 Great Lawyers Seek Additional Assets?